 How long can an individual stay in the United States in F-1 status?

-F-1 visa classification is originally granted for the duration of stay needed to complete a course of study as determined by the school which issues the I-20.
+F-1 visa classification is originally granted for the duration of stay needed to complete a course of study as determined by the school that issues the I-20.
 Currently, there is no overall limitation on period of stay.

 How does an individual extend his F-1 visa classification?